chalmersfsd/stm32-service-node/README.md

 # stm32-service-node

 ### How it works
-- This is firmware for STM32F4 to communicate with the new microservices of CFSD19 over USB serial.
-This firmware is written in ChibiOS 2.6.5.
+- This is firmware for STM32F4 to communicate with the new microservices of CFSD over USB serial.
 The service code can be found at https://github.com/chalmersfsd/opendlv-device-stm32-lynx/tree/development
 - STM32 receives GPIO/PWM requests from Docker side, and execute these requests.
-It also continuously sends the analog/digital measurements to Docker side via serial-over-usb connection.
-The send/receive functions are independent from each other.
+- It it request-response communication where Docker side should send requests and STM would respond to them.

 ### Dependencies
-- ChibiOS 2.6.5.
+- ChibiOS 18.2.
 This is included in the repository.
-- STM32F4 running a serial-over-usb connection, and is connected to host machine, and appears as /dev/ttyACM0.
+- STM32F4 running a serial-over-usb connection (micro-usb), drivers for the board installed.
 - Dockerized microservice running OpenDLV.
 This service can be found at https://github.com/chalmersfsd/opendlv-device-stm32-lynx/tree/development.
-- Pin configuration is described in "stm32_pin_map.xlsx", and is configured at ChibiOS_2.6.5/board/ST_STM32F4_DISCOVERY/board.h.
+- Pin configuration is described in "stm32_pin_map.xlsx", and is configured at src/chibios182/os/hal/boards/ST_STM32F4_DISCOVERY/board.h.
 Change this file if you want another pin config.
-A copy of this file can also be found in the folder "board".

 ### Getting it working
 Utilizing Makefile in root directory.
 Help output is available, free to run `make` and read it.